-Out on one tiny branch of the tree of life are strange, highly complex, and very large types, called plants, animals, and fungi.
+Out on one tiny branch of the tree of life are strange, highly complex, and very large types that tower over the rest, called plants, animals, and fungi.

-They discovered how to make large colonies of cells coordinate to become parts of a larger whole.
-The average human contains just under 40 trillion cells, who have learned to specialise into all the parts that a person needs to live, from hearts, to eyes, to neurons.
+They discovered how to make huge colonies of cells coordinate to become parts of a larger whole.
+The average human contains just under 40 trillion cells, who have learned to specialise into all the parts that a person needs to live from hearts, to eyes, to neurons.

 A body is the emergent phenomena when huge colonies of cells cooperate and act as a single unit.
 There are four major classifications - animals, plants, fungi, and protists.

 Animal bodies, like all bodies, consist of a variety of systems that supports the health and nutrition of the interior cells - like the digestive, respiratory, and immune systems, as well as the structural support and movement, i.e. the muscular-skeletal, the reproductive, senses including eyes, ears, taste, smell, and touch, for interior communication i.e. the nervous system, and finally a brain to regulate the internal environment and allow the muscular-skeletal system to respond to the outside one.

 The array of variations produced from these basic systems is dizzying.
 This arrangement, which was largely finished by the time of the Anomalocaris after the Cambrian explosion, is still the basis of all animal life to this day, is likely to be far into the future.

 These two animals are made from the same blueprint.